top of page

 TREATMENT STANDARDS

-Cannabis For Children- Treatment Outline
+International Cannabis Education Coalition - Treatment Outline

 It's okay to ask to have a qualified medical professional present during cannabis treatments.
 Cannabis can have a negative effect on developing brains.
 Some medications may weaken or intensify the effects of cannabis.